xonixx/makesure/README.md

 @lib [ lib_name ]
 ```

 Helps with code reuse.
-Occasionally you need to run similar code in multiple goals.
+Occasionally, you need to run similar code in multiple goals.
 The most obvious approach would be to place a code into `shared.sh` and invoke it in both goals.
 The downside is that now you need an additional file(s) and the build file is no more self-contained. `@lib` to the resque!

 The usage is simple: